rlingam/dotfiles/README.md

 ## Things you should know
 The tiling folder has scripts which requires dependencies including slop or xrectsel, urxvt, wmctrl, xdotool, xwininfo.
-The tiling folder is to be used with openbox.
+The tiling folder is to be used with openbox for tiling functionality on openbox, and
+full sized keyboard with a numberpad is preferred.

-the script folder may have dependencies too, make sure you check if it doesn't seem to work.
+The script folder may have dependencies too, make sure you check for dependecies if something doesn't seem to work.

 make sure you change the path files in your programs and especially zsh/zshrc since file path will be different on your machine.